 Over the last several years, more people are diagnosed with mouth and throat cancers, and the numbers are rising.
 Even though it isn’t clear why the numbers are increasing, some people associated with these cancers are also affected by the sexually transmitted infection of HPV.
 If you are worried about your cancer risks, you must talk to your dentist about how you can reduce your risks and the type of screening tests appropriate for your unique situation.

 No special preparations are needed if you are undergoing oral cancer screening with the Pleasant Hill dentist.
 During your routine dental appointment, the dentist at this facility will perform the testing without your knowledge.
 During the oral cancer exam, the dentist will look inside your mouth, checking for red or white patches or mouth sores.
 He or she will also feel that issues in your mouth to check for abnormalities or lumps.
-The dentist will also examine your throat and neck for bumps.
+The dentist near you will also examine your throat and neck for bumps.

 Some dentists may perform additional tests along with the screening for oral cancer.
 No clarifications are available whether the further tests are beneficial, but they may involve the following: